 Whether it is just because online is new or that it provides something that more traditional forms can’t deliver, what is clear is that there are lots of myths, perceptions and misconceptions surrounding it.

-So what are the facts and considerations that need to be taken when choosing a research methodology?
+So what facts and considerations need to be taken when choosing between traditional vs. digital research methods?
 New doesn’t necessarily mean better …. or does it?

 Main traditional research approaches

 More traditional forms of research involve either face-to-face contact or verbal conversations in real-time such as;